Jiji Africa: History

-As at January 2018, it held over 800,000 ads, attracting over 160,000 sellers and 7 million original users per months, who look for bargains in cars, household goods, mobile phones, cosmetics, toys, pets, livestock, electronics, services, and most recently, to look for jobs by searching through job vacancies.
-From the report by The Economist Intelligence Unit (EIU), Jiji is one of the main online retailers of the country — serve a mass-market clientele.
-As at March 8, 2018, Jiji is ranked as the 39th overall most visited website in Nigeria by Alexa, and as the 32nd TOP site in Nigeria for all categories by SimilarWeb.
+As of January 2018, it held over 800,000 ads, attracting over 160,000 sellers and 7 million original users per months, who look for bargains in cars, household goods, mobile phones, cosmetics, toys, pets, livestock, electronics, services, and most recently, to look for jobs by searching through job vacancies.
+As at September 9, 2024, Jiji is ranked as the 42th overall most visited website in Nigeria by Alexa, and as the 42nd TOP site in Nigeria for all categories by SimilarWeb.

 Jiji was founded in 2014 in Lagos, Nigeria by Anton Volianskyi, who is the company's CEO.
 In autumn 2015 Jiji started a project known as Jiji blog, providing visitors with the information on business, technologies, entertainment, lifestyle, tips, life stories, news.

 In 2016, Jiji partnered with Airtel, a global telecommunications services company.
 This meant that customers to Jiji site will not pay for data if they access the websites via Airtel network.

-In November 2016, Jiji held the first conference for sellers, which took place in Westown Hotel in Lagos.